• Skip to primary navigation

 Jump to Recipe Print Recipe

-This vegan tomato soup recipe is easy to make, it's ready to eat in just 45 minutes, and it can be made on the stovetop, slow cooker, or Instant Pot.
+This dairy-free soup is easy to make, it's ready to eat in less than 1 hour, and it can be made on the stovetop, slow cooker, or Instant Pot.

 Ingredients & Substitutions

-This vegan tomato soup with cashews is easy to make with a combination of pantry staples and fresh ingredients.
-Let's talk about the most important ingredients and substitutions if you need them.
+This soup is made with canned tomatoes, some fresh ingredients, and pantry staples.
+Let's go over the important ingredients and substitutions if you need them.

-• Canned Tomatoes - I used canned diced tomatoes for convenience, but you can also use fresh tomatoes.
-I included instructions on how to do so in the "FAQ" section.
+• Tomatoes - I used canned tomatoes because it's convenient, but you can also use 2 lbs of fresh tomatoes.

-• Red Bell Pepper - The red pepper adds the perfect amount of sweetness to balance the acidity of the tomatoes.
+• Pepper - A red bell pepper has the perfect amount of sweetness to balance the acidity of the tomatoes.
 You can substitute an orange or yellow pepper, but not green because it will change the overall color and flavor of the soup.

 • Cashews - Blended cashews naturally thicken the soup and make it taste extra creamy!
 If you need to, you can substitute ½ cup raw sunflower seeds, 1 medium peeled and diced russet potato, or ½ cup of canned coconut milk.

-• Basil - Use fresh herbs if possible, it adds so much flavor!
-If you don't have fresh herbs, you can substitute 1 tsp dried basil.
+• Basil - Use fresh basil if possible, it gives so much flavor!
+If you don't have it, you can substitute 1 tsp dried basil.

 A collage of photos showing how to make the recipe in 6 easy steps.

-Instant Pot Cooking Instructions - Set the Instant Pot to Saute and add ¼ cup broth to the pot.
+Set the Instant Pot to Saute and add ¼ cup broth or some oil to the pot.
 Add the onions and saute until tender, stirring occasionally.
-Add more liquid if it gets too dry.
 Add the garlic, tomato paste, and dried seasonings and let it cook for 1 minute.
-Turn off the Instant Pot and add the diced tomatoes, red peppers, cashews, maple syrup, and broth.
+Turn off the Instant Pot and stir in the diced tomatoes, red peppers, cashews, maple syrup, and broth.

 Scrape the bottom of the pan to make sure nothing is stuck on.
 Lock the lid with the valve in the sealing position.
 Set it for 15 minutes on HIGH pressure.
 When it beeps, let it naturally release pressure for 10 minutes and then flip the switch to vent to release any remaining pressure.
-Transfer the mixture to a blender with the basil and blend until it's smooth and creamy.
+Then follow the recipe card instructions to puree it.

-Stovetop Cooking Instructions - In a large slow cooker, add all of the ingredients except the basil and ingredients to make the croutons.
+In a large slow cooker, place all of the ingredients except the basil and ingredients to make the croutons.
 Put the lid on and set it to cook on high for 4 hours.
-Transfer the mixture to a blender along with the basil and blend until it's smooth and creamy.
+Then follow the recipe card instructions to puree it.

-If you're looking for more side dishes to go with the soup, any of the following are great options.
+If you're looking for more side dishes to serve with the tomato soup, any of the following are great options.

 • Creamy Broccoli Salad